-- follow the school/setting's acceptable use and e-safety policies - ensure that children cannot be exposed to indecent or inappropriate images - ensure that any films or material shown to pupils/students are age appropriate
+- follow the school/setting's acceptable use and e-safety policies - ensure that children cannot be exposed to indecent or inappropriate images - ensure that any films or material and the Police should be contacted.
+The images/equipment will be secured and there should be no attempt to view or delete the images as this could jeopardise necessary criminal action.
+If the images are of children known to the school, a referral should also be made to children's social care via the MASH22.